-- Of 450 defendants processed, 431 (96%) were convicted without a reduction in the charge against them, - Incarceration rates for convicted felons rose from an already high rate of 95.3% to 100%. - State prison commitments among those incarcerated were 92.5 percent for MVU defendants compared to 77.1 percent for career criminal type defendants in a baseline period before the project was implemented. - MVU defendants received average sentences (excluding life sentences) of 8.8 years, compared to 4.3 years for career criminal type defendants in the pre-project period. - Despite restrictions on plea bargaining, the unit's cases were processed almost as quickly as those in the baseline period-an average of 101 days from arrest to disposition compared to the previous 95 days.
+- Of 450 defendants processed, 431 (96%) were convicted without a reduction in the charge against them. - Incarceration rates for convicted felons rose from an already high rate of 95.3 percent to 100 percent. - State prison commitments among those incarcerated were 92.5 percent for MVU defendants compared to 77.1 percent for career criminal type defendants in a baseline period before the project was implemented.

+MVU defendants received average sentences (excluding life sentences) of 8.8 years, compared to 4.3 years for career period.

-Connecticut Economic Crime Unit, Chief State's Attorney's Office, Wallingford, Connecticut
+Connecticut Economic Crime Unit, Chief State's Attorney's Office, Wallingford, Connecticut (August 1978)

 Prosecution of economic crimes is particularly difficult.
 In recent years, efforts to upgrade the investigation and prosecution of such crimes have resulted in creation of special units in many jurisdictions.
-Two of these efforts - in Seattle and San Diego - have previously been named Exemplary Projects.
+Two of these efforts - in Seattle and San Diego have previously been named Exemplary Projects.
 The Connecticut Economic Crime Unit was the first statewide program aimed at pinpointing and combatting economic crime and consumer fraud.

 The Economic Crime Unit operates in conjunction with an Economic Crime Council, composed of representatives of virtually every regulatory, enforcement, and prosecutorial agency in the state.
-Marshalling statewide expertise and resources through monthly meetings of the Economic Crime Council, the Chief State's Attorney's Office has succeeded in mounting a comprehensive offensive against the white collar criminal.
+Marshalling state wide expertise and resources through monthly meetings of the Economic Crime Council, the Chief State's Attorney's Office has succeeded in mounting a comprehensive offensive against the white collar criminal.
 Connecticut's unique, centralized approach means the ECU can collect evidence and present cases that might otherwise have been unprosecutable.